These are the best places to travel this summer

 The Muslim festival of Ramadan moves forward 11 days each year relative to the Gregorian calendar – in 2024 and 2025, the month of fasting begins in March and February respectively, with some Muslim-owned businesses closing during daylight hours.

-September to October and April are the best times for exploring the whole country
+September to October and April are the best times for exploring the entire country

-Squeezed between the two monsoon seasons, Sri Lanka’s twin shoulder seasons see agreeable weather right across the country, with fewer crowds and lower prices.
-April, however, does coincide with the busy Sinhala and Tamil New Year, which can cause transport troubles.
+Squeezed between the two monsoon seasons, Sri Lanka’s twin shoulder seasons see agreeable weather all across the country, with fewer crowds and lower prices, to boot.

 October can be a bit unpredictable, with the summertime Yala monsoon fading and conditions building towards the Maha monsoon.
-Thunderstorms can arrive in the afternoons, and rain is common, but there's still good surfing on the east coast.
+Rain is common, with thunderstorms usually arriving in the afternoons – but there’s still good surfing on the east coast.
 Just add a raincoat to your list of things to pack.

 A troupe of male dancers in costume and make up perform together in a row, clapping their hands agains a wooden paddle